arangodb/docs/3.11/indexing-which-index.md

   speed up index lookups for queries that cover all index attributes (`cacheEnabled` index option).

+- **Inverted index**: an inverted index lets you accelerate a broad range of queries, from simple lookups to complex information retrieval.
+It can cover filter conditions of the following types:

+  - Exact value matching
+  - Range queries
+  - Prefix matching
+  - Accent- and case-insensitive matching
+  - Wildcard and fuzzy matching
+  - Token and phrase queries for full-text search
+  - Geo-spatial queries
+  - Nested matching
+  - Search highlighting

+  The inverted index type is eventually consistent unlike other indexes, except the inverted index of ArangoSearch Views, which is also eventually consistent.
+  It may thus not be a suitable index type depending on your requirements.

+  You can add one more more inverted indexes to a Search Alias View for federated searching over multiple collections and for ranking results by relevance.
+It is a lightweight alternative to an ArangoSearch View.

 - **TTL index**: the TTL index provided by ArangoDB can be used for automatically removing expired documents from a collection.